rauvarfer/Metadata_Apps/ToF-ERDA-app/README.md

 The "Sample" tab contains one section with two fields:

-- `type`: Specifies whether the measurement is a `test` or `calibration`.
+- `Type`: Specifies whether the measurement is a `test` or `calibration`.
 - `ID`: Identifies the sample used.

 # Buttons and Functionality

-Each tab features a green "Save" button to store the entered data.
+Each tab features a green "Save" button to store the entered data before generate the `.json` file (**please note that even if the fields are filled in, it is necessary to press the button to save them in the file to be generated, because if this button is not pressed, these values will be deleted when the tab is changed**).
 If mandatory fields are left blank, an error message appears, highlighting the missing fields in red.

 Additionally, there are three utility buttons: